Manifesto-Digital/pdmedcalc-v2/README.md

 Note: this is configured inside the CloudFlare pages interface, there isn't a separate build script file or hosting configuration file.

-### Google Analytics ###
+### CloudFlare Analytics ###

-Google Analytics is integrated with the site for the purposes of counting the number of users.
+CloudFlare Analytics is integrated with the site for the purposes of counting the number of users.
+It can be accessed on the Web Analytics part of the CloudFlare Dashboard.

 ### Cookies ###